-Accompanies a student requiring constant observation, care and assistance due to a highly dangerous physically limiting and/or behavioral disability; accompanies the student at all times during the school day, assisting with mobility, motor skills, behavioral management and uses physical restraint as necessary to protect the student or others from injury.
+Accompanies student requiring constant observation, care and assistance due to a highly dangerous physically limiting and/or behavioral disability; accompanies the student at all designated times, assisting with personal care needs, mobility, motor skills, behavioral management and de-escalation techniques as necessary to protect the student or others from injury.

 Administers and/or supervises the administration of medication, therapy and/or other special treatment required by the student; maintains records of all treatment.

-Performs various clerical duties as needed; maintains records of student progress and reports to parents; assists classroom teacher as the situation warrants.
+Maintains daily work log and keeps records of student progress and communicates with teacher; assists classroom teacher as the situation warrants.

 Performs other related work as required.

 A minimum of 48 semester hours of college coursework.
-Must meet No Child Left Behind requirements.
 Some experience working with physically and/or behaviorally disabled children preferred.

 Requires the ability to apply rational systems to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists; to interpret a variety of instructions furnished in written, oral, diagrammatic, or schedule form.